DFE-Digital/get-into-teaching-app/app/views/content/salaries-and-benefits.md

 ---
 title: "Salaries and benefits"
 description: |-
-  View the teachers' pay ranges table for England and London.
+  View teachers' pay scales, pay ranges table and salary bands for England and London, as well as other benefits such as holidays and pensions.
 This also includes additional pay if you teach SEN or take on extra responsibilities.
 date: "2021-06-21"